nestordemeure/GPTranslate/readme.md

 ## Potential improvements

+* add restart if the model fails due to a context too long
 * use a database to let the model look at previous parts of the translation that might be relevant to the current bit of text being translated

 * build a user interface that lets a user